corinnekrych/DslPrez/README.md

 Writing an embedded Groovy DSL for end users which can read as plain English.
 What a crazy idea!

 The starting point was when working in Amadeus, on a language aimed a Travel Agent.
-Business requiremrent was: I want somthing simple, some thing I can understand.
+Business requiremrent was: **I want something simple, something I can understand.**

-That when I fell in love with Groovy.
+That's when I fell in love with Groovy.
 DSL are so elegant and powerfull.

 Corinne.